|Shiatsu Overview||Massage Oil|

 In rare cases I might add other essential oils such as Tei-Fu if a person is suffering from a cold or upper respiratory infection.
 The Tei-Fu oil concentrate contains a camphor, eucalyptus, and mint combination that really helps with congestion.
 Sometimes, when dealing with really dry or cracked skin, I will also add pure aloe with a little tree tea oil, but that is pretty rare.

-For the actual massage slip a thick terry towel under both feet, uncover one foot, sit on my comfortable stool at the end of that table, and then carefully warm about a tablespoon of massage oil in your palms.
+For the actual massage slip a thick terry towel under both feet, uncover one foot, sit on my comfortable chair or stool at the end of that table, and then carefully warm about a tablespoon of massage oil in your palms.
 Lavishly coat their whole foot and ankle with fragrant massage oil.
 In doing that coating I just gently feel the tissues and let my hands learn where there are difficulties.
 After a time and with feedback you learn to feel tenseness, swelling, irritation, and sensitivities.
 Keeping as much of both hands on their foot as you can will help to reduce being ticklish.
 It takes me about five minutes to thoroughly feel that foot and coat it well.
 By then most people stop being ticklish and most of my initial oil is already gone vanished right into their skin.

 I warm more oil and then use my fingers starting on their little toe and begin that process of loosening up the tissues.
 For me the little toe starts at the tip of that toe and then like a plant has “roots” that go all the way through the arch finally connecting through the ankle and into the heel.
 I like to start by using the fingers of one hand to gently move that toe through its full range of motion while my fingers on the other hand gently massage all of the soft tissue and the joints working the whole toe down deep into its roots.
 Pay particular attention to using your thumbs on the callous areas on the toe and the pad on the bottom of foot below that toe.
 I just keep working on that little toe until it lets go.
 Strangely, with a little practice you can feel this happen.
 I think what is going on is that like us our tissues are also pretty protective.
 It takes a while for trust to build up in the tissues.
 As one giving a massage you have to earn that trust with gentle loving movements.
 Harsh, jerky, and abrupt moves will not get the proper response.
 When that trust is there, there is a sudden release of tension.
 It can take me from a few seconds to sometimes many minutes until I feel that subtle release.
-When I feel that release I begin slowly squeezing the fluids toward the heart.
+When I feel that release, I begin slowly squeezing the fluids toward the heart.
 My strokes go from the tip of the little toe down through the joints and up deep into the arch.
 Many people at this point will start their other toes wiggling in greedy anticipation.
 I make a joke of this and say each will just have to be still and wait their turn!

 After that toe “tells me” that it is happy by achieving an even more relaxed state often with a corresponding small smile on the person’s face, I then shift to the next toe.
 There is a strong domino effect in that the next toe will take a fraction as long to relax and give itself totally to you.
 Working from the little toe toward the big toe is important because that cumulated “trust” is needed before you get to the big toes and arches where most people tend to store so much tension.
 Although the next three toes will go rather quickly, you still need to take the time to work each thoroughly moving the fluids appropriately.

 As a rule of thumb, I find that it takes me just about as long to do the big toe as it did to do the first little toe.
-Generally I also need to warm and apply some more oil at this point as well.
+Generally, I also need to warm and apply some more oil at this point as well.
 It is very important to use your thumbs under that toe and fingertips on top enabling you to slide down the toe through the arch and up into their ankle while working.
 The more time you can spend on the pad of the big toe and pad area on the bottom of the foot below that toe, the more wonderful that person is going to feel.
 We tend to hold a lot of tension in our heads, hearts, and organs.
 Working this area with those pressure points feels really nice.

-Next I take one hand and hold their arch while my stronger hand begins to work on their ankle.
+Next, I take one hand and hold their arch while my stronger hand begins to work on their ankle.
 By this point they should pretty much let you have control allowing you to easily and gently move their ankle through its full range of motion.
 While doing that my other hand gently works deep but tenderly on their ankle.
 When I find tendons and muscles that get too tight, I put in some extra time on them just slowly moving the tissues.
 For those who can barely move their toes upward, I suggest that they spend a few minutes each day doing a loosening exercise.
 That exercise involves standing on your toes on a curb or somewhere where your heels can drop below your toes and you can hang onto a pole or wall.
 Gently lower your heels until you feel the muscles stretch a little without pain.
 Raise and lower for a few minutes for a few weeks until your flexibility is better.

 I finish up by taking my two hands and encircle the person’s whole foot with my thumbs below and fingers above then squeegee down their arch and into their ankle.
 This really moves the fluids out.
 After doing that I gently massage the whole foot sort of thanking it for being so cooperative and good.
 Cover that foot with a towel.
 I like to use a warm towel fresh from the dryer or a towel warming rack.
 Uncover the other foot and repeat until that other foot and your friend just purrs. *smile*

-Once you are comfortable giving a good foot massage, there really is not all that much more that is different to do a whole body massage.
+Once you are comfortable giving a good foot massage, there really is not all that much more that is different to do a whole-body massage.
 The key of course is having the hour to hour and a half it takes to do one of these.
 Basically, you continue from the foot massage.
 Work up the legs respecting modesty, then similarly do the fingers, hands, and arms.
 You can easily cause a lot of discomfort and potentially some harm by working on a person’s front without knowing what you are doing, so I suggest you limit your front work to just neck, shoulders, hips, and face.
 There actually is a formal preparatory diet and Shiatsu technique that is used for a deep frontal massage.
 That diet and massage helps clear the intestinal tract and gently works the exposed organs.
 A face massage working from the forehead down, paying particular attention to the sinuses can be pretty wonderful.

 After finishing the face have your client roll over, preferably putting their face into the comfortable face hole in your massage table.
 Warm more oil as needed and work the backsides of the arms and legs keeping all covered as you go that is not being worked on.
 Follow that with working from the hips up to the heart then the neck and shoulders down to the heart.
 By that point you should again have almost all of your oil gone.

-With clean oil free hands you next work on the scalp.
+With clean oil free hands, you next work on the scalp.
 Key to a good scalp massage is learning that you can apply quite a bit of pressure and movement if you are careful to move your fingers in tiny little circles limited by how much the scalp skin will move naturally.
 This technique will let you do quite a bit without ever pulling a single hair.
 Start on the top of the head and work down both sides and the back.
 Finish, by carefully covering the person and give them at least five minutes to just enjoy.

 There are places all over our bodies that have become known as being tightly associated with other body parts, organs, and physical functions.
 Almost all of us have learned to lightly squeeze on the bridge of our nose to help stop a sneezing fit.
 That knowledge and far more derived from experiments has found many different interesting places on the body that when stimulated can provide varying degrees of relief.
 There are extensive maps and it can take years to learn all of these different points.
 Likewise, these points can exist at different levels.
 The acupuncture points used with fine needles inserted just barely into the skin are topical points and involve invasion of the skin that may not be healthy.
 Use of lasers and other simulators on these acupressure points is showing promise as a less invasive alternative.
 Alternatively, Shiatsu stimulates a deeper set of points and nerves.